Facts For Emerging Entrepreneurs

 Business ownership is the most dreamed about career option in North America.
 More than one-half of our adult population considers self-employment, but less than one percent will ever make the leap.
 Why?
-Because they lack the direction, focus, planning skills and quality guidance required to overcome the fear of getting started.
+The reason is obvious to the careful observer, but hard to resolve.
+Prospective entrepreneurs need more direction, focus, planning skills and quality guidance to overcome natural fear.
 For too long we have been operating without the obvious – — a logical system that can take us from “wanting to own a business” to “successfully owning a business.”
 That ‘logical system’ is now a reality.

 Consider some disturbing facts for emerging entrepreneurs.
 Nearly three-quarters of new businesses do not survive for even five years.
 It’s a national tragedy that so many try and so few succeed.
 And, it’s tragic on two levels.
 First, the high failure rate of small businesses represents devastation to millions of bank accounts and the families draining them.
 Second, it’s tragic because without successful entrepreneurs we lessen job opportunities for others, reduce our tax base, fund fewer government programs, and lessen the potential for tomorrow’s major companies.
 Low success rates for small businesses fuel a negative chain reaction throughout the economic system.